Summary

 Check the Messages

 Check the message list for specific device information.
 Device messages with wording like "No reply," "No response," or "Two-wire communication failure" indicate a problem with two-wire communication.
 You can see the device ID at the bottom of the error screen.
 Messages can help determine if the issue is isolated to one section of wire path.
+If multiple decoders fail in the same area of the two-wire, focus troubleshooting there first.

 Check the Controller